Data cooperative

 A data cooperative is a group of individuals voluntarily pooling together their data.
 As an entity, a data cooperative is a type of data infrastructure, formed through the voluntary and collaborative pooling efforts of individuals.
+Data cooperatives allow individuals to get paid for the data they create and to exercise more pricing power than they would have on their own or in an- other type of data exchange.
+Examples include cooperatives of music artists, video producers, and gig workers.
+The income is not a subsidy, but rather the result of individual economic activity channeled through exchanges that aggregate the data of producers and workers, thereby turning individuals into data entrepreneurs.
 As a data infrastructure, data cooperatives are created, owned and operated by community members, and this enables the communities, and its members, to have full control over their data, and the decisions that are made by the insights gathered from the data.
 By giving individual community members control over their data, data cooperatives are a new and innovative type of data infrastructure, that act as a counter weight against data brokers and data driven corporations.

 Key aspects

 Ownership rights

 One key aspect of data cooperatives is that the individual members of a data cooperative have control and legal ownership over their data.
 As a key aspect, ownership rights also refers to the notion that all members of a data cooperative must be able to collect copies of their data.
-This can be done either automatically through electronic means (e.g. passive data-traffic copying software on their devices) or it can me done by manually uploading data files to the cooperative.
-The data that is collected is stored in a members personal data store (PSD).
-Within an individuals personal data store, members have the ability to add, remove or restrict access to personal data.
+This can be done either automatically through electronic means (e.g. passive data-traffic copying software on their devices) or it can be done by manually uploading data files to the cooperative.
+The data that is collected is stored in a members personal data store (PDS).
+Within an individual's personal data store, members have the ability to add, remove or restrict access to personal data.